-The program is designed to combine classroom studies with travel.
-Beginning with a visit in Rome and its environs, faculty and local experts will guide students through famous Italian cultural treasures in churches, museums, and archaeological sites.
+The program is designed to combine classroom studies with travel through famous Italian cultural treasures: churches, museums, and archaeological sites.
 Students depart from the U.S. on May 10, and arrive in Rome on May 11, 2018.
 The instructors will meet the students at the airport in Rome and the group will travel together to Todi, where they will be based for the duration of the program.
-From there, day trips are planned to cities within the region of Umbria, including Perugia, and Assisi.
-Extended trips to Florence and Naples are also on the tentative itinerary.
+From there, day trips are tentatively planned to cities such as Tarquinia, Assisi, Ravenna, Siena, Pienza, and Urbino.
+Extended trips to Florence and Venice are also on the tentative itinerary.
 While site visits are considered extensions of the classroom experience, they are structured to allow independent exploration too.
 At the end of the program, the group will travel back to Rome together where they will spend the last 4 days of the program.

 All participants will take 8 or 9 credits, depending on the Italian course they enroll in.
 Equivalent competency may substitute for specific course prerequisites.
 Students will be charge tuition according to the number of credits they take.